arnavaidya/Web-Application-Testing-Checklist/README.md

 6) Check if HTTP Strict Transport Security (HSTS) in use

+   - In DevTools under Response Headers, look for: Strict-Transport-Security: ...

 7) Test ability to forge requests

 8) Test web messaging (HTML5)